 - Flexor digit minimi

-Hand has rich vascular network contributed by radial and ulnar arteries.
+Hand has a rich vascular network contributed by radial and ulnar arteries.

 Radial Artery in the Hand